 Candy and Food

 More than 100 years ago, Hallmark introduced Americans to the idea of Christmas cards in envelopes mailed to their loved ones.
-Although Christmas greeting card sales have declined since their heyday in the 1980s, they still account for roughly 25 percent of annual sales, according to the Greeting Card Association.
-Americans still purchase more than 1.6 billion each year.
+Though Christmas greeting card sales have declined since their heyday in the 1980s, they’re still big sellers.
+This year, 38% of shoppers will purchase greeting cards, according to Statista.

 Decking the Halls